stt-datacore/website/static/crew/riker_mintakan_crew.md

 published: true
 ---

-His event contributions look quite good on paper - the #2 Riker DIP and SEC with a fistufl of eventable traits and a steady two+ Riker bonuses in each calendar year.
+His event contributions look quite good on paper - top three Riker DIP and SEC with a fistful of eventable traits and a steady two+ Riker bonuses in each calendar year.
 Considering his dreary voyage, gauntlet, and arena power, he's best thought of as a luxury 2-skill event choice with more gas in the tank for weekends.